hathibelagal-dev/instantpolyglot/docs/eng/Romanian.md

 3. Balkan sprachbund features:
    - Postposed definite article
    - Merger of genitive and dative cases
-   - Formation of future tense with "to want"
+   - Formation of future tense with “to want”
    - Lack of infinitive in many constructions, replaced by subjunctive

 4. Retention of case system: Unlike most other Romance languages, Romanian retained a case system.